tsgoff/rtl-haos/docs/MULTI_RADIO.md

 ## 🔧 Advanced: Multi-Radio Setup (Critical)

-If you plan to use multiple RTL-SDR dongles (e.g., one for 433MHz and one for 915MHz), you **must** assign them unique serial numbers.
+If you plan to use multiple RTL-SDR dongles with differant style antennas (e.g., one for 433MHz and one for 915MHz), you **should** assign them unique serial numbers.
 By default, most dongles share the serial `00000001`, which causes conflicts where the system swaps "Radio A" and "Radio B" after a reboot.

 ### ⚠️ Step 1: Safety First (Backup EEPROM)